gary-liguoliang/notes/_posts/2017-04-03-maven-mvn-deploy-502-bad-gateway.md

 ## Failed to execute goal org.apache.maven.plugins:maven-deploy-plugin: Return code is: 502, ReasonPhrase: Bad Gateway

-it may not related to any network / proxy configuration. check your maven security setup: https://maven.apache.org/guides/mini/guide-encryption.html
+it may not be related to any network / proxy configuration. check your maven security setup: https://maven.apache.org/guides/mini/guide-encryption.html